-&lt;sup>5 These numbers are wildly unrealistic for peer review as currently practised.
+5 These numbers are wildly unrealistic for peer review as currently practised.
 Exaggerated numbers work better for illustrating how the theorem works.
-However, the theorem applies equally whether we are comparing a jury of three to a jury of five or comparing juries of 100 to 100,000: the larger the jury the higher the probability that the majority judgement is accurate.
+However, the theorem applies equally whether we are comparing a jury of three to a jury of five or comparing juries of 100 to 100,000: the larger the jury, the higher the probability that the majority judgement is accurate.
 The only nuance to this is that differences in competence among jury members are more of a concern with smaller juries.
-We address this issue in Section 7.2.
+We address this issue in section 7.2.

-independent probability of voting for the correct result.
-This assumption does not correspond directly to one of the assumptions from Section 2.
+Now consider the Condorcet theorem's second assumption: that every jury member has an independent probability of voting for the correct result.
+This assumption does not correspond directly to one of the assumptions from section 2.
 Under crowd-sourced peer review, we can imagine reviewers' judgements becoming correlated due to reviewers being able to read other reviews, whereas under journal-solicited peer review, the active hand of an editor may likewise induce correlation of reviewers' judgements.
-So whether the independence assumption is satisfied may well depend on the mechanism by which the different peer review systems are implemented.
-We will say more about steps a crowd-sourced peer review model could take to ensure reviewer independence in Section 7.1 and Section 7.3.
+So whether the independence assumption is satisfied may well depend on the mechanism by which the different peer-review systems are implemented.
+We will say more about steps a crowd-sourced peer-review model could take to ensure reviewer independence in sections 7.1 and 7.3.
 For now we emphasize that independence is assumed in the Condorcet jury theorem, and hence the real-world applicability of our argument in this section hinges on providing a mechanism to guarantee it.

-Finally, consider the Condorcet theorem's third assumption: that on average voters' probability of voting for the correct answer is better than chance.
-This corresponds to the first assumption we argued that peer review must satisfy: that reviewers are competent at picking out high-quality papers.
+Finally, consider the Condorcet theorem's third assumption: that on average, voters' probability of voting for the correct answer is better than chance.
+This corresponds to the first assumption we argued that peer review must satisfy: that reviewers are competent at picking out high-quality articles.

-Our claim is that for peer review to reliably select papers for publication on the basis of quality, two of the three assumptions of the Condorcet jury theorem must be satisfied.
-Moreover, the third assumption (independence) will be satisfied by crowd-sourced peer review if the latter is carefully implemented (we defer our discussion of this to Section 7).
-But then a crowdsourced peer review model is more reliable than a journal-solicited peer review model.
-For we have argued in Section 3 that crowd-sourced peer review will tend to base evaluations on the judgement of a larger jury than journal-solicited peer review.
+Our claim is that for peer review to reliably select articles for publication on the basis of quality, two of the three assumptions of the Condorcet jury theorem must be satisfied.
+Moreover, the third assumption (independence) will be satisfied by crowd-sourced peer review if the latter is carefully implemented (we defer our discussion of this to section 7).
+But then a crowd-sourced peer-review model is more reliable than a journal-solicited peer-review model.
+For we have argued in section 3 that crowd-sourced peer review will tend to base evaluations on the judgement of a larger jury than journal-solicited peer review.
 And by the Condorcet jury theorem a larger jury is more likely to arrive at an accurate evaluation.

-5 A Jury Theorem for Reviewer Scores
+5. A Jury Theorem for Reviewer Scores